nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-3/index.md

 In the low code approach we will use a combination of the visual interface and the M language to load and transform the data.
 This approach is more flexible than the no code approach, but still doesn't require a lot of code to be written.

 ### Loading the data
 The goal of the low code approach is to reduce the number of repeated queries that are needed and to make it easier to reuse transformations.
 To do this we will take advantage of the fact that Power Query is a functional language and that we can create functions to encapsulate the transformations that we want to apply to the data.
-When we fist loaded the data from the Lakehouse there were four steps that were created, the second step was to convert the contents of the Lakehouse into a table, with each row containing a reference to a binary csv file.
+When we first loaded the data from the Lakehouse there were four steps that were created, the second step was to convert the contents of the Lakehouse into a table, with each row containing a reference to a binary csv file.
 We can use this as the input into a function, which will load the csv into a new table, using the Invoke custom function transformation for each row of the table.

 ![Lakehouse query](./images/lakehouse-query.png "Fig. 9 - Lakehouse query with the binary csv files in a column called Content")